-- QAPE is incurred

-- the company lodges its income tax return, and

-- the PDV Offset is due to be credited.
+- QAPE is incurred - the PDV Offset application is lodged and being assessed - the company lodges its income tax return, and - the PDV Offset is due to be credited.

 If the applicant company is a foreign resident, without both a permanent establishment in Australia and ABN, the production will not be eligible.
 In addition, if the applicant company did not meet these requirements for any period/s of production in Australia then expenditure at that time is not considered to be QAPE.